Speak to a local memory care advisor 24/7: (888) 595-9951 Sponsored Ad

 While memory care in Jonesborough is slightly more expensive than basic independent or assisted living, it is still relatively affordable compared to other parts of the country and comparable to nearby Tennessee cities.

-Four Oaks Health Care Center excels at providing memory care in Washington county, Tennessee.
-It can accommodate a maximum of 84 seniors.
-Four Oaks Health Care Center offers upscale amenities that include individual care plans, registered nurses that specialize in dementia care and color-coded rooms to assist with memory to any seniors with dementia who reside in Jonesborough, TN and nearby areas.
-Four Oaks Health Care Center is located at 1101 Persimmon Ridge Rd, 37659 zip code and can possibly allow Medicaid and Medicare to cover some costs associated with its care.
+Four Oaks Health Care Center is known for providing memory care services in Washington county, Tennessee.
+It can accommodate no more than 84 older adults.
+Four Oaks Health Care Center offers luxurious amenities that include scheduled escort services, registered nurses that specialize in dementia care and activities tailored to dementia to any seniors who reside in Jonesborough, TN and nearby areas.
+Four Oaks Health Care Center is located at 1101 Persimmon Ridge Rd, 37659 zip code and may allow Medicaid and Medicare to pay for some costs associated with its care.

-Dementia sufferers looking for Alzheimer’s disease and dementia care in Johnson City, Tennessee will find Dominion Senior Living Of Johnson City, a memory care community situated at 2412 Knob Creek Road in 37604 zip code area which offers amenities such as access to geriatric physician, regular checks for weight loss and gain and activities tailored to dementia.
-Dominion Senior Living Of Johnson City is able to provide aid to up to 84 senior citizens.
-Dominion Senior Living Of Johnson City has a Tennessee license number of 402.
+Dementia sufferers looking for memory care in Johnson City, Tennessee will find Dominion Senior Living Of Johnson City, a memory care community situated at 2412 Knob Creek Road in 37604 zip code area which offers services like secure indoor and outdoor wandering areas, licensed nurses with Alzheimer’s care training and programs to promote brain health.
+Dominion Senior Living Of Johnson City is able to provide aid to up to 84 seniors with dementia.
+Dominion Senior Living Of Johnson City has a Tennessee license # of 402.

 When considering how to pay for memory care in Jonesborough, Tennessee, it’s important to understand how Medicare works and whether it covers the costs associated with long-term memory care.
 Memory care typically refers to specialized care provided for individuals with Alzheimer's disease or other forms of dementia.
 While Medicare does provide health insurance coverage for seniors, it has specific rules about what it covers in terms of memory care services in Jonesborough.